 Florida State cornerback Asante Samuel Jr.’s best fits in the 2021 NFL Draft would be with a team that operates a man coverage heavy scheme.
 There a number of cornerback needy teams this year, but I see some of his best fits as being with the Detroit Lions, Tennessee Titans, Atlanta Falcons, and New England Patriots.
 Those teams played a high percentage of man coverage in the 2020 NFL season.

-In his latest big board for Pro Football Network, Tony Pauline ranks Asante Samuel Jr. as the sixth-best cornerback prospect in the 2021 NFL Draft.
+In his latest big board for Pro Football Network, Tony Pauline ranks Asante Samuel Jr. as the eighth-best cornerback prospect in the 2021 NFL Draft.
 Pauline also gives him a borderline second to third-round grade.
 With an expected run on cornerbacks in the first round, there is a solid chance that Florida State cornerback Asante Samuel Jr. hears his name called early on the second day of the 2021 NFL Draft.

 That would comfortably emulate his father’s draft position.
 The outcome of his NFL career is in his own hands.